datacarpentry/organization-genomics/lessons/01_intro_organization.md

 **Questions**:
-1. What is the default number of lines that tail displays?
+1. What is the default number of lines that tail displays?<br>
 2. What is the difference between '>' and '>>'